Skip to content

 “I think the DAC (Disability Access Commission) recommended this location because it was easy for them to pull in and pull out.
 It’s still pretty close to the crosswalks, and it’s pretty close to where the old space was,” Shuman said.
 “And then, in terms of the location by Bruegger’s Bagels, we thought there was a kind of a gap there.”

-A map of the two places in Winchester where the new handicap parking spaces will be located.
+A map of all the places in Winchester where handicap parking spaces are located, including the latest two.
 COURTESY PHOTO/TOWN OF WINCHESTER

 Shuman said since Bruegger’s has a parking lot with handicap spots, he hoped the new spot out front would be utilized by patrons of other local businesses.
 He also said when looking at where to put the new handicap spaces, his department relied a lot on DAC, which offered its input.